xucian/fork-pve-nag-buster/README.md

 ## pve-nag-buster
 ORIGINAL: https://github.com/foundObjects/pve-nag-buster
-NOTE: a few parts of this README was modified (foundObjects changed to xucian) to download the script from here instead.
+NOTE: a few parts of this README were modified (foundObjects changed to xucian) to download the script from here instead.
 The reason I forked this is to have an invariant version

 `pve-nag-buster` is a dpkg hook script that persistently removes license nags from Proxmox VE 6.x and up.
 Install it once and you won't see another license